 Depending on your hand, you could still improve on the turn or river.
 But if everyone folds, it’s academic, as the pot is yours, even with nothing but a high card hand.
 If you find callers and don’t improve by the river, you’re not likely to win.
 As previously mentioned, the odds of your opponent having a better hand are -474.

 However, if your opponents have played passively during the hand, ace high could still be enough at showdown.
-This is especially true as you get close to the bubble in an online poker tournament when more people tend to play tight.
+This is especially true as you get close to the bubble in an online poker tournament, when more people tend to play tight.

-More About Bluffing
+More About Bluffing in Poker

-On top of that, winning with high card hands isn’t usually very rewarding since pots are often checked down.
+On top of that, winning with high card hands isn’t usually very rewarding, since pots are often checked down.

 In summary, you should always approach high card hands with caution and try not to risk too many chips.
 Your online poker session can quickly go awry if you get involved with such hands too often.